So it's become apparent that there's something wrong with modern morality.

 So he uses this previous verse to say, no, no, no, Islam forbids the killing of the innocent.

-But it says, except for those who call corruption in the earth, cause corruption in the earth, and saying something negative about Islam is causing corruption in the earth.
+But it says, except for those who call corruption in the earth, cause corruption in the earth.

 Let's just be clear about that.

-And so, according to what the verse that Hamza Yusuf was quoting, the following verse says that I deserve the death penalty, including enormous torments.
+And so, according to the verse that Hamza Yusuf was quoting, the following verse says that I deserve the death penalty, including enormous torments.

-That to me sounds like mutilating bodies, which is why I keep saying there is this permissiveness in Islam, and there is this contradictions within the texts that leads to quote mining based purely on what people in positions of power believe is in their interest right now.
+That to me sounds like mutilating bodies, which is why I keep saying there is this permissiveness in Islam and there is this contradictions within the texts that leads to, quote, mining based purely on what people in positions of power believe is in their interest right now.

 The debate is over interest and what is good for us now and what is good for us later.

-And the wider faith, what strengthens a hand of the faith.
+And the wider faith, what strengthens a hand of the faith?

 Yes, based on the ruler's own worldview.

-Um this is the like this is what must be understood.
+So this is the like this is what must be understood.

 Samson, could we get it back in Arabic?

-I can't read the Quran in English, I'm sorry.
+I can't read the Quran in English.

-Um sorry about that.
+sorry about that.

 God knows best who has been led astray and who is rightly guided.

-And if you punish, punish in the same way that you have been punished, but your patience is better, and patience will be rewarded by God.
+And if you punish, punish in the same way that you have been punished.

 That's the philosophy behind what he did.

-And in his mind, he is a martyr, and in the minds of many Muslims, he is a martyr.
+And in the minds of many Muslims, he is a martyr.

-And some of these Muslims will quote the verse we were discussing earlier and say this isn't permitted, and some will quote this one and say this was pure and simple retaliation and it was legitimate and justified.
+And some will quote this one and say this was pure and simple retaliation and it was legitimate and justified.

 This is what I mean about the permissiveness.